-On January 1st 2019 China took the decision to reduce temporarily Ferrochrome customs export tariffs from 40% to 15%.
-Chinese government implemented this export tariff to support domestic production, as part of a series of measures to cope with the impact of the intensifying trade war with the United States.
+On January 1st 2019, China took the decision to reduce temporarily Ferrochrome customs export tariffs from 40% to 15%.
+The Chinese government implemented this export tariff to support domestic production as part of a series of measures to cope with the impact of the intensifying trade war with the United States.

 China’s role in the ferrochrome industry

 China is the world’s largest ferrochrome producer, which is a key input in the production of stainless steel.
 The development of the domestic manufacturing industry was partly helped by China’s policies to protect domestic industries through export and import duties.

 Currently, China produces around 50% of the world’s stainless steel and is the largest consumer of both chrome ore and ferrochrome.
 According to Grand View Research, the stainless steel market is projected to expand at a CAGR of 5.2% by 2025.
 Automotive and the construction sector are the key factors leading the growth.
 So, we can expect to see strong demand growth for ferrochrome and chrome ore.

 Unlike other leading ferrochrome producing countries like South Africa, China has no chrome ore production.
 Nevertheless, China has some advantages in ferrochrome production including low power costs, low capital investment costs, a good infrastructure, and cheap labor that help China to fiercely compete.

 How lifting export tariffs would impact the ferrochrome market?